-Unlike other sophisticated medieval siege weapons, the siege towers were mostly constructed on the site of the siege.
+Unlike other sophisticated medieval siege weapons, the siege towers were mostly constructed at the site of the siege.

 The siege tower can be broadly defined as a specialised kind of siege engine whose main purpose is to protect the attacking soldiers and provide them a passage to breach the castle walls.

 The siege tower would be brought close to the castle walls and soldiers inside the tower would try to climb the wall.
 This, however, was not easy because of the stiff resistance from the defending army.